-The copper department's copper production in the six months ended 30 June 2022 fell 14 per cent. from the six months ended 30 June 2021, mainly due to ongoing geotechnical constraints at Katanga and the basis change arising from the sale of the Ernest Henry mine in January 2022.
+The copper department's copper production in the year ended 31 December 2022 fell 10 per cent. from the year ended 31 December 2021, mainly due to ongoing geotechnical constraints at Katanga, the sale of the Ernest Henry mine in January 2022 and planned mining sequence changes at Collahuasi.